After being scammed twice, please note I have no equipment whatever for sale or wanted.

 That’s how I set up my remote operation.
 There are some screen captures from my iPad attached.
 If you have any questions I’ll do my best to answer them but remember, this was all trial and error.
 I really don’t know much about how this all works technically.

-Recently, I've been learning the ins and outs of D-Star with the ICOM ID-31A.
+I've been learning the ins and outs of D-Star with the ICOM ID-31A and more recently the ID-5100A.
 I was doing my best to use RF to directly access the 440MHz repeaters in the New York City area although, until K2DIG came back into operation from its Empire State Building location, that meant mostly finding the right high rise building to reflect from.
 Sometimes, a small, hand-held beam such as the light, three-element one from Arrow Antennas helped.
 But finally I got tired of doing handstands in front of the window and bought a 440 DVAP and a Raspberry Pi.
 They work fine together.
 Here's a picture of them tucked behind a single-ended triode design hifi amplifier using 300B triodes, originally designed by Western Electric in the 1930s for PA systems.
 It's quite a contrast between the two technologies!

 You must be logged in to file a report on this page